sourcegraph/about/blogposts/announcing-sourcegraph-3.13.md

   <p style="text-align: center"><a href="https://vimeo.com/392724955" target="_blank">View on Vimeo</a></p>
 </p>

-Sourcegraph 3.13 adds a UI toggle <svg class="mdi-icon " style="border:1px solid #2f9cf1; border-radius: 2px; fill:#2b2b2b; background:#cbd4e2" width="24" height="24" viewBox="0 0 24 24"><path d="M15,4V6H18V18H15V20H20V4M4,4V20H9V18H6V6H9V4H4Z"></path></svg> for structural search.
-Structural search, a code-aware search syntax, was introduced in Sourcegraph 3.11 and previously enabled using the `patternType:structural` query parameter.
+Sourcegraph 3.13 adds a UI toggle <svg class="mdi-icon " style="border:1px solid #2f9cf1; border-radius: 2px; fill:#2b2b2b; background:#cbd4e2" width="24" height="24" viewBox="0 0 24 24"><path d="M15,4V6H18V18H15V20H20V4M4,4V20H9V18H6V6H9V4H4Z"></path></svg> for structural search, a code-aware search syntax.
+Structural search was introduced in Sourcegraph 3.11 and was previously enabled using the `patternType:structural` query parameter.
 When enabled, the regexp and case sensitivity toggles will be disabled, since the search types work independently.
 Structural code search lets you match nested expressions and whole code blocks that can be difficult or awkward to match using regular expressions.
 Read more about structural search and see examples in our recent blog post ["Going beyond regular expressions with structural code search"](https://about.sourcegraph.com/blog/going-beyond-regular-expressions-with-structural-code-search).

 ## Campaigns with custom code execution using `src-cli`